Minoan civilization

-The Minoan civilization was a Bronze Age culture which was centered on the island of Crete.
-Known for its monumental architecture and energetic art, it is often regarded as the first civilization in Europe.
-The ruins of the Minoan palaces at Knossos and Phaistos are popular tourist attractions.
+The Minoan civilization was a Bronze Age culture centered on the island of Crete.
+Known for its monumental architecture and Minoan art, it is often regarded as the first civilization in Europe.
+They traded extensively, exporting agricultural products and luxury crafts in exchange for raw metals which were difficult to obtain on Crete.
+Through traders and artisans, their cultural influence reached beyond Crete to the Aegean and eastern Mediterranean.
+Today, the ruins of the Minoan palaces at Knossos and Phaistos have become popular tourist attractions.

 The Minoan civilization developed from the local Neolithic culture around 3100 BC, with complex urban settlements beginning around 2000 BC.
 After c.
 1450 BC, they came under the cultural and perhaps political domination of the mainland Mycenaean Greeks, forming a hybrid culture which lasted until around 1100 BC.

-Minoan art included elaborately decorated pottery, seals, figurines, and colorful frescoes.
-Typical subjects include nature and ritual.
-Minoan art is often described as having a fantastical or ecstatic quality, with figures rendered in a manner suggesting motion.

-Little is known about the structure of Minoan society.
-Minoan art contains no unambiguous depiction of a monarch, and textual evidence suggests they may have had some other form of governance.
-Likewise, it is unclear whether there was ever a unified Minoan state.
-Religious practices included worship at peak sanctuaries and sacred caves, but nothing is certain regarding their pantheon.
-The Minoans constructed enormous labyrinthine buildings which their initial excavators labeled Minoan palaces.
-Subsequent research has shown that they served a variety of religious and economic purposes rather than being royal residences, though their exact role in Minoan society is a matter of continuing debate.
+Largely forgotten after the Late Bronze Age collapse, the Minoan civilization was rediscovered in the early twentieth century through archaeological excavation.